 Contracts of natural persons delivering a service to a firm/organization located abroad are also not subject to VAT, regardless if they are of authorship or other nature.
 Namely, according to Article 14 of the VAT Law, the place of supply of services shall be the place where the supplier of services has his headquarters, a branch office or residence from where the services are physically supplied.
-However, in the case of authorship and related rights (but also legal, economic and similar consultancy services), the place of supply of services shall be the place where the service is physically carried out has physical headquarters, branch office or residence for whom the service is physically carried out
+However, in the case of authorship and related rights (but also legal, economic and similar consultancy services), the place of supply of services shall be the place where the recipient of the service for whom the service is physically carried out has physical headquarters, branch office or residence.